Xensor Trading Down 0% Over Last 7 Days (XSR)

-Xensor (XSR) traded flat against the U.S. dollar during the 24 hour period ending at 10:00 AM Eastern on November 29th.
-During the last week, Xensor has traded 0% lower against the U.S. dollar.
-Xensor has a total market capitalization of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last day.
-One Xensor token can now be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Xensor (XSR) traded flat against the dollar during the one day period ending at 8:00 AM Eastern on December 5th.
+Xensor has a total market cap of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
+During the last week, Xensor has traded 0% lower against the dollar.
+One Xensor token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.